DNR to use new method of estimating growing wolf population

 The Wisconsin Department of Natural Resources says it counted more than 1,000 wolves last winter, a 13% increase from the winter of 2018 to 2019.

-A press release issued by the DNR on Thursday said department biologists, tribal biologists and more than 100 citizen volunteers noted an increase in the state's wolf population, which follows two years of "steady abundance" of the state's top predator.
+A press release issued by the DNR on Thursday, Spet.
+17, said department biologists, tribal biologists, and more than 100 citizen volunteers noted an increase in the state's wolf population, which follows two years of "steady abundance" of the state's top predator.

 Adrian Wydeven is a retired DNR wolf biologist who now heads the Timberwolf Alliance advisory council.
-He told WPR that he still volunteers as a DNR wolf tracker and that he's not surprised that the overall population was higher this past winter compared to the two before.
+He told Wisconsin Public Radio that he still volunteers as a DNR wolf tracker and that he's not surprised that the overall population was higher this past winter compared to the two before.

 "I know that the packs that I was monitoring number several that were larger than average," Wydeven said.
 "In fact, I was tracking one pack that had 12 or more wolves in it and (it was) the first time I've ever tracked a pack that big in my area."